Skip to content

 40.7%

 The drop in pre-snap motion might not be seen as a big deal, but it’s worth noting some of the Eagles’ most productive plays stemmed from it.
 Brown’s 22-yard touchdown catch was set up by a quick motion from Calcaterra, tipping off that Cleveland was in man coverage and isolating Brown with the team’s slot cornerback.
-Calcaterra’s 34-yard catch and run was also set up by Jack Stoll motioning before the snap and drawing a deep defender to clear space for his fellow tight end.
+Calcaterra’s 34-yard catch-and-run was also set up by Jack Stoll motioning before the snap and drawing a deep defender to clear space for his fellow tight end.

-In order to find sufficient balance on offense to lighten the load for Brown and Smith, the Eagles need more of those looks and fewer instances where Hurts is asked to “chuck and duck” toward his top two targets.
+In order to find sufficient balance on offense to lighten the load for Brown and Smith, the Eagles need more of those looks and fewer instances when Hurts is asked to “chuck and duck” toward his top two targets.

 DeJean’s DeBut